GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_FMU.md

 This example shows you how to take an existing FMU and incorporate it into a HELICS-based co-simulation.
 This effectively allows FMUs to act as HELICS federates.

 The [Functional Mock-up Interface (FMI)](https://fmi-standard.org/) is a modeling language popularly implemented by the commercial tool [Modelon](https://modelon.com/) (_nee_ Modelica) but also has an open-source implementation [OpenModelica](https://openmodelica.org/).
 The modeling language allows for a black-box description of a model's interfaces to support co-simulation of various modeled entities through the creation of an FMU.
-The FMU, when used for co-simulation, consists of two main components: 1.
-An XML file describing the data exchange interfaces 2.
-Binary version of the model with callable FMI-defined functions that simulate the model.
+The FMU, when used for co-simulation, consists of two main components: 1. an XML file describing the data exchange interfaces and 2. a binary version of the model with callable FMI-defined functions that simulate the model.

 FMI effectively defines another means of performing a co-simulation using FMUs and the HELICS team has created a means by which these FMUs can join a HELICS-based co-simulation.
 To integrate the FMU into the example, HELICS-FMI acts as a bridge that is able to execute the "SimpleBattery.fmu" FMU.
 HELICS-FMI takes care of executing the FMU using the inputs from the rest of the co-simulation and providing the outputs on its behalf.

 ## HELICS components

-To enable an FMU to act as a HELICS federate, the "helics_fmi" application as been developed.
-This application has the ability to read an FMU, set-up the defined data-exchange interfaces as HELICS value interfaces, and call the necessary simulation functions for the FMU to push it forward in simulated time.
-This puts the HELICS in the role of "master algorithm" (to use the FMI parlance).
+To enable an FMU to act as a HELICS federate, the "helics_fmi" application has been developed.
+This application has the ability to read an FMU, set up the defined data-exchange interfaces as HELICS value interfaces, and call the necessary simulation functions for the FMU to push it forward in simulated time.
+This puts HELICS in the role of "master algorithm" (to use the FMI parlance).

 As a more specialty item, helics_fmi is not included as a part of the standard HELICS distribution and must be built from source.
 The source code can be found in the ["helics_fmi"](https://github.com/GMLC-TDC/HELICS-FMI) repository and uses a CMake build process like the main HELICS library.
 You can follow [the instructions here on building the main HELICS library](https://docs.helics.org/en/latest/user-guide/installation/build_from_source.html) but work from the helics_fmi repo.